'I have improved my writing, communication skills, and made friends from around the globe...'

 Lectures were always engaging, the concepts and theories he learnt were essential for his academic and social achievement.

-‘ECON 104 was my favorite paper because the lecturer (Steve Agnew) is good, very good.’
+‘ECON 104 was my favourite paper because the lecturer (Steve Agnew) is good, very good.’

 So far, Rodrigo has loved living in New Zealand.
-With ample industry opportunities, the UC graduate has a bright future!
+With ample industry opportunities, and a role with a local marketing consultancy earned right after graduation, Rodrigo has a bright future!

-‘I am going to stay in New Zealand for a bit, I love Uni, I would love to work here – maybe in the future I will go back to Mexico but I want to stay here and become someone.’
+‘I am going to stay in New Zealand, I love Uni, I would love to work here – maybe in the future I will go back to Mexico but I want to stay here and become someone well-known in the industry.’